As well as the Snowhotel, there are also cosy cabins to sleep in here, so ideal for a two or three night stay

 Inspired by the traditional hunting and fishing huts found in the wilderness of Lapland, these cabins blend in with their surroundings and benefit from a panoramic window to look for the Northern Lights from the comfort of your cabin.

-The Snowhotel has a cosy and welcoming restaurant serving local specialities, like freshly caught arctic charr or king crab or locally produced reindeer meat.
+The Snowhotel has a cosy and welcoming restaurant serving local specialties, like freshly caught arctic charr or king crab or locally produced reindeer meat.

 There are a range of activities on offer based at the Snowhotel.
 These tend to take place as regular, scheduled small group tours, but it is also possible to arrange private excursions in advance.
 There is a husky farm on site, as well as snowmobiles, so dogsled or skidoo safaris are very popular.
 Something you can do here that you don't tend to find at other Arctic destinations is the King Crab Safari - travel to a frozen fjord, drill into the ice, then fish out huge crabs, which will then be served to you at a traditional Norwegian lakeside house!